-Searching “how many vowel sounds in english?” on Google can feel daunting, especially if you’re unsure of the answer.
+Searching “How many vowel sounds in English?” on Google can feel daunting, especially if you’re unsure.
+However, it’s essential to understand the difference between vowel sounds and letters to understand the English language better.

 In particular, British dialects underwent a process called Great Vowel Shift that altered many of its vowels into different ones compared with those used in American speech today.